 MA shall satisfy itself that the expenditure of each beneficiary participating in an operation has been verified by a designated controller, while both Member State shall be responsible for verifications carried out on its territory.
 The responsible control body of each Member State checks the invoices or accounting documents of equivalent probative value submitted by the partner(s) and verifies the delivery of the products and services co-financed, the soundness of the expenditure declared, and the compliance of such expenditure and related (parts) of projects with relevant EU and national rules.
-Verification carried out by the control body of each Member State issues the declaration on validation of expenditure to the project partner according to the standard form of the programme.
+Verification carried out by the control bodies comprises administrative and on-the-spot checks.
+The responsible control body of each Member State issues the declaration on validation of expenditure to the project partner according to the standard form of the programme.